Jake Burger Preview, Player Props: Marlins vs. Padres

-On Tuesday, Jake Burger (batting .500 in his past 10 games) and the Miami Marlins play the San Diego Padres, whose starting pitcher will be Blake Snell.
-First pitch is at 9:40 PM ET.
+The Miami Marlins, including Jake Burger (.474 batting average in his past 10 games), battle starting pitcher Seth Lugo and the San Diego Padres at PETCO Park, Wednesday at 4:10 PM ET.

-He racked up two hits (going 2-for-3 with a double) in his most recent game against the Padres.
+He had a one-hit performance in his last game (1-for-4) against the Padres.

 Jake Burger Game Info & Props vs. the Padres